 At the GPU Technology Conference which took place this week, Global Telcos announced their new initiative called the GeForce NOW Alliance.
 The GeForce NOW Alliance is a collaboration project between various telecommunications providers using optimized NVIDIA RTX Servers to expand and improve the cloud gaming experience globally.
-5G network will soon be commercially available and will function properly in the near future, and the availability of 5G network along with the GeForce NOW Alliance the operators will get a turnkey solution to bring cloud gaming onto their networks.
+5G network will soon be commercially available and will function properly in the near future, and with the availability of 5G network along with the GeForce NOW Alliance the operators will get a turnkey solution to bring cloud gaming onto their networks.

 The development and the advancement that is taking place both in the areas of broadband and 5G mobile networks help with delivering high-quality, low-latency PC gaming to nearly any device from the cloud.
-It also erases the previously meditative need for client downloads, frequent updates, and lower quality mobile versions.
+It also erases the previously meditative need for client downloads, frequent updates, and lower-quality mobile versions.
 Newly optimized RTX servers for cloud gaming deliver cinematic-quality graphics enhanced by ray tracing and AI.

 Softbank Corp., of Japan, and LG U+, of Korea, have joined their forces together for deploying the optimized RTX Servers with NVIDIA-managed GeForce NOW software.